 We believe this approach provides the fewest constraints on our investment managers and therefore puts us in a better position to demand superior investment performance.

 INVESTMENT COMMITTEE MEMBERS

-The Investment Committee of The Pittsburgh Foundation provides the strategic direction and oversight for the PLF.
-It is composed of some of the region’s best endowment managers and investment professionals.
-Bios of the investment committee are presented below:
+The Investment Committee provides the strategic direction and oversight the Foundation's Legacy Fund.
+The committee is composed of some of the region’s best endowment managers and investment professionals.

 Lee B. Foster, II, serves on The Pittsburgh Foundation’s board of directors and is the Investment Committee Chair.
 Foster is chairman of L.B.
 Foster Company, a Pittsburgh-based manufacturer and distributor of rail and construction products founded by his grandfather more than a century ago.
 He is past board chair of the Carnegie Museums of Pittsburgh where he serves as a Life Trustee.
 He is also the current board chair of the Museum of Natural History.
 Previous positions include: University of Pittsburgh trustee; chairman of the board of trustees of the YMCA of Greater Pittsburgh; past chair and current member of the board of visitors of the University of Pittsburgh Graduate School of Public Health; and past board member of the University of Pittsburgh Center for Latin American Studies.
 His corporate board associations include the Wabtec Corporation, Foster Holdings, Inc. and Capital Guidance S.A.